ChrisW-priv/PersonalVault/projects/EARIN.md

     - deduction
 - [ ] Types of logic in AI (seems useful in context of building better RAG pipeline)
 - [ ] researchgate and sciencedirect are two nets to fig. out
+- [ ] on 14th slide of comp.
+Vis there is a very important distinction on the types of the vision we can have

 in a semantic we see if the word is true by looking at a truth table